vettel111/ECE287-Midterm/README.md

 Sensor:Vibration Sensor SW-420

+Dimension: 3.2cm x 1.4cm;
-Working voltage: 3.3V to 5V
+Working voltage: 3.3V to 5V;

-Output form: digital switch output (0 and 1)
+Output form: digital switch output (0 and 1);
+On-board indicator LED to show the results;
+On-board LM393 chip;

 Principle:

 Usually at any angle switch is ON state, by the vibration or movement, the rollers of the conduction current in the switch will produce a movement or vibration, causing the current through the disconnect or the rise of the resistance and trigger circuit.
 The